Any form of sexual violence, such as misconduct, assault or harassment is never okay.

 Support For Students

-• If you have experienced any sort of unwanted sexual behaviour, Student Services offers confidential support to think about your physical and mental health and wellbeing needs.
+- If you have experienced any sort of unwanted sexual behaviour, our Sexual Misconduct & Harassment Liaison Service offers confidential support from a trained Sexual Violence Liaison Officer (SVLO) .
 We can help you to arrange medical aftercare and other follow up support.
 We can offer you space to explore your options to report the incident, should you wish to do so.

 Support For Staff